 As you can see in the below screenshot on the right, in iOS 11, the auto-brightness option is no longer available in the "Display & Brightness" settings anymore.
-So far, performing a search in the Settings app for "Auto-Brightness" will erroneously bring you back to this page (at least, for me it does), so where did it go?
+Performing a search in the Settings app for "Auto-Brightness" will get you to the new location of this preference, but not really, since you have to tap once afterward to find the setting (if you can even remember what the search page said).

 Apple's making us work for it.
 Now it's buried inside the Accessibility settings.
 To get there, select "General" in the Settings app, then "Accessibility."
 On the next page, tap on "Display Accommodations" and you'll see the toggle for "Auto-Brightness."